The UCAS Personal Statement

 Writing your personal statement

-Writing about the course: Why have you chosen to apply for this course?
+Why have you chosen to apply for this course?
 (Remember, whilst you may apply to 5 universities, the general sources that you have selected will be similar).
 Why does the subject interest you?
 You must show that you have what it takes and understand what is required to study the course.
-Why do you think you’re suitable for the course?
-What experience and skills do you have that will allow you to succeed on the course?
-How do your recent studies relate to your chosen course?
+Why do you think you are suitable for the course?
+Show your understanding of the course and your enthisasm to study it.

 And finally, here are some Dos and Don’ts when writing your personal statement: